Overview of Minnesota Colleges & Schools

 Liberal Arts Colleges

-Minnesota has eight accredited liberal arts colleges.
+Minnesota has zero accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Minnesota.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately twenty-five such colleges in Minnesota located throughout the state.
+There are approximately zero such colleges in Minnesota located throughout the state.
 See a full list of Christian colleges in Minnesota along with program and tuition information.

 Browse Schools by Career in Minnesota